alcrene/portfolio/README.md

 **Hint**: If you have trouble getting Yarn to use your local dependencies, make sure you are not running the legacy yarn v1.
 Remember that if you delete the `.yarn` directory, you need to run `yarn set version berry` again.

+## Deployment

+Build & hosting services like Netlify will require that the `yarn.lock` does not change during a build.
+This can be tricky with workspaces.
+Currently I do the following:

+- Run `yarn install` to update the content of the `yarn.lock`.
+- Edit the `yarn.lock` file manually to remove:
+  + Any entry resolving to a workspace (it should be duplicated with an entry resolving to an NPM version)
+  + Package keys with multiple versions.
+    * In this case, I edit the key to keep only the package that was resolved to.
+    * Alternative, look at what the hosted build tool would have produced as a lockfile, and update `yarn.lock` accordingly.

 ## Updating content

 All content is located under `site/content`.
 Add/update files to suit your needs.